 - Finally, this data needs to be accurately analyzed and protected, ensuring adherence to strict compliance, governance, privacy and data sovereignty requirements

-Orange Business Services addresses all of these issues by using our data strategic assets, extensive experience in the data field and global footprint.
+Orange Business addresses all of these issues by using our data strategic assets, extensive experience in the data field and global footprint.
 The Internet of Enterprises isn’t just about connecting people.
 It’s also about connecting people to objects and, in turn, objects to business processes – even those extending outside the perimeter of the enterprise – and also technology infrastructure.

 New technology enablers